GUHSD College & Career Readiness

 New C & CR Logo

-Digital Arts students from across the district are currently working on developing a logo for the new College & Career Readiness department at Grossmont Union High School District.
-The winning logo will be chosen on February 2017, and will be used to represent the College & Career Readiness department.
+Digital Arts students from across the district worked on developing a logo for the new College & Career Readiness department at Grossmont Union High School District.
+The winning logo was chosen from among a dozen entries, and will be used to represent the College & Career Readiness department.

 The College & Career Readiness Department would like to congratulate Mick McMurray from Mount Miguel High School for being the CTE Golden Apple Award winner for 2016/2017.